tommoyang/CatalystUserImport/readme.md

 # CSV to MYSQL User Import CLI Script

-A simple script that processes a CSV file and imports to a MySQL database
+A simple script that processes a CSV file and imports to a MySQL database.

-Usage:
+This script expects the CSV file to have three columns: name, surname and email.

+Users will not be imported if duplicate emails are found, or if emails are malformed.

+##Dependencies

+PHP Version 7.0 with pdo_mysql (`apt-get install php-mysql`)

+A MySQL database version 5.7 or later

+##Usage:

 `php user_upload.php [long options] -u=[MYSQL Username] -p=[MYSQL Password] -h=[MYSQL host]`

-Long options:
+##Long options:

 `--file [csv file name]      (Required) The name of the CSV users file to be parsed.`